Effects Of Long-Term Depression

 Risk Of Suicide

 Every year about 13 out of every 100,000 people commit suicide.
-Many more people make an attempt, but these numbers are not well known or tracked.
+Many more people try, but these numbers are not well known or tracked.
 The important thing to realize is that suicidal thoughts and behaviors increase significantly the longer depression lasts.
 For those with long-term depression, suicide may seem like the only way to make it all end.

 If you are having suicidal thoughts, it is important that you immediately contact a therapist or other professional help.
 There are ways to reduce the symptoms of depression at least.
 If treatments such as medications and psychotherapy have not worked to reduce your symptoms, other inpatient treatments can be tried such as ECT.